 Graduating in Product design at Nottingham University in 2003.
 Russell has since worked as a senior designer in the Yacht industry and has created numerous award-winning Yacht interiors, meticulously developing each product from concept through to the final product.
-With a wealth of furniture and interior design experience, Russell has been a key designer in the curation of the British Design Shop spring 2019 product range.
+With a wealth of furniture and interior design experience, Russell has been a key designer in the curation of the British Design Shop product range.

 Dave Green trained at Rycotewood College in Design and Fine Furniture.
 Dave's expertise in the art of chair-making is well recogised in the industry, as is his knowledge of traditional variations on the Windsor chair.
 More recently he has designed a very successful range of modern windsors, as well as winning Design Guild Marks from the Worshipful Company of Furniture Makers.